Cannabis Education & Research Program (CERP)

 Find slides and recordings from our previous cannabis-focused research symposia here:

-This page contains recent reports and summaries that describe what we know so far about the health-related risks of high-THC cannabis products, including a November 2020 consensus statement and report developed by a workgroup of research scientists from the University of Washington (UW) and Washington State University (WSU) with the intent of providing policy makers with a summary of the current evidence on topics of public health importance related to cannabis concentration. [visit page]
+- Cannabis Concentration and Health Risks: A Report for the Washington State Prevention Research Subcommittee.
+Published in November 2020, this Consensus Report was developed by a workgroup of research scientists from the University of Washington (UW) and Washington State University (WSU) with the intent of providing policy makers with a summary of the current evidence on topics of public health importance related to cannabis concentration.

 Medicinal Cannabis and Chronic Pain: Science-Based Education in Times of Legalization